 Nigerian President Muhammadu Buhari was recently forced to flee from London against the advice of his doctors.
-The din and commotion caused by the animated and disenchanted nightly Nigerian demonstrators kept Buhari and his upscale neighbors awake and agitated.
-Powerless without his enforcers – DSS (Department of State Security), Nigerian Police, Army and Supporters, he fled through the rear door of Abuja House to his waiting jet at Stansted Airport.
-He is currently in Abuja and given the Yar’adua antecedents, Saudi Arabia is his next stop.
+The din and commotion caused by the animated and disenchanted Nigerians demonstrating nightly outside his London residence, kept Buhari and his upscale neighbors awake and agitated.
+Powerless and without his enforcers – DSS (Department of State Security), Nigerian Police, Army and Fulani Herdsmen, he fled through the rear door of Abuja House, London to his waiting jet at Stansted Airport.
+He is currently in Abuja, and given the Yar’adua antecedents, Saudi Arabia is his next stop.

 Garba Shehu, the eminent presidential spokesperson recently lambasted Nigerians for their “trenchant criticism” of the waste incurred by parking the Presidential jet at Stansted Airport.
 He claimed that international protocols demands that the Commander-in-Chief must have a waiting aircraft while visiting a foreign country for emergency evacuation.
-This protocol was written in Abuja by Garba Shehu.
+Garba Shehu wrote this protocol in his Abuja bedroom.

 Erstwhile Uruguayan President Jose Mujica, who was also the Commander-in-Chief of the Uruguayan Armed Forces never had an aircraft, whether jet, propeller, blade, or paddle powered.
 He still visited foreign countries.
 British Prime Ministers are known to fly commercial jets and use public transportation such as the London Underground.
-In Nigeria, the political do not rehabilitate the road.
-With sirens blazing they whip other road users onto the unmotorable portions, sometimes to their deaths.
-The British are not known for breaking international protocols.
-Imagine the boost to British Airways passenger traffic.
-David Cameron flew business class and not first class.
+In Nigeria, the politicians do not rehabilitate roads, but ply the motorable portions with sirens blazing; while their goons whip other road users onto the unmotorable portions, sometimes to their deaths.
+The British are known for breaking international protocols when it boosts their economy.
+Imagine the boost to British Airways passenger traffic, when David Cameron flew business class and not first class.

-It is the height of “wickedness” for Nigerians to deny a citizen good medical care in London except when that citizen is the President and has denied the country good medical care by neglecting health infrastructure.
-He is also afflicted by an unknown illness which may be the need for a foreign vacation.
-The same President whilst a candidate, frowned on overseas medical excursions by Nigerians.
+It is the height of “wickedness” for Nigerians to deny a citizen good medical care in London except when that citizen is their President and has denied his country good medical care by neglecting health infrastructure.
+He is also afflicted with an unknown illness, which may be the need for a foreign vacation, masquerading as an illness.
+This same President whilst a candidate, frowned on overseas medical excursions by Nigerians.
 Nigerian Presidents are not above the law but are the law.
 Their speeches are the law as the Acting Presidential Coordinator Yemi Osinbajo recently rewrote the law on hate speech with a speech.